Resolutions Approved by the 2014 Delegate Assembly

 Meetings of the Delegate Assembly

 The Delegate Assembly normally meets once a year during the annual convention.
-MLA members may attend the assembly meeting as observers and may speak during the discussion of agenda items.
+MLA members and accredited journalists may attend the assembly meeting as observers.
+A limited amount of time during the discussion of agenda items is reserved for MLA members who observe the meeting.
 The length of the meeting depends on the length of the assembly's agenda; recent meetings have lasted four hours or more.

-Notice is hereby given that the next meeting of the Delegate Assembly will take place during the 2014 MLA convention in Chicago.
-The meeting is scheduled for Saturday, 11 January 2014; it will begin at 1:00 p.m.
+Notice is hereby given that the next meeting of the Delegate Assembly will take place during the 2015 MLA convention in Vancouver.
+The meeting is scheduled for Saturday, 10 January 2015; it will begin at 1:00 p.m.

 Placing an Item on the Agenda of the Delegate Assembly

 Motions, regular resolutions, and other items for the assembly's consideration must be placed on its agenda by 1 October.
 The Delegate Assembly Organizing Committee (DAOC), which prepares the agenda for meetings of the assembly, strongly urges members who wish to raise issues to communicate with the committee early in the year to determine the best way to present their concerns.
 The committee is eager to facilitate members' access to the assembly and to help members frame issues in ways appropriate to a formal parliamentary body like the assembly.
 Members should write to the chair of the Organizing Committee

 After consulting with the Organizing Committee and before formally submitting a motion or resolution to the DAOC chair, members may wish to use the Delegate Assembly Proposal Page